wavegxz-design/devilZERO/README.md

 ## 🔥 What is devilZERO?

 **devilZERO** is a comprehensive DDoS testing toolkit designed for penetration testers and security researchers.
+It implements multiple attack vectors across:

+- **Layer4** (TCP, UDP, SYN, Minecraft, VSE, etc.)
+- **Layer7** (HTTP/HTTPS floods with various bypass methods)
+- **Amplification** (DNS, NTP, RDP, CLDAP, etc.)

-It implements multiple attack vectors across Layer4 (TCP/UDP/SYN/Minecraft), Layer7 (HTTP/HTTPS floods), and amplification techniques (DNS/NTP/RDP).
-The tool features a clean CLI interface with interactive menu, proxy support, and real-time statistics.
+The tool features a clean CLI interface, an interactive menu, proxy support, real‑time packet/byte counters, and a modular architecture.
+It is intended **only for authorized security assessments** and educational purposes.

-**⚠️ IMPORTANT**: This tool is for educational purposes and authorized testing only.
-Unauthorized use is illegal.
+**⚠️ IMPORTANT**: Unauthorized use is illegal.
+The author is not responsible for any misuse or damage.

 ---